-If I were to take a look at my resolutions and health goals from my pre-kid days, they are about as basic as they come.
-You know the list I’m talking about: lose some weight, exercise more, eat healthier.
-Not only is it a basic list, but it’s also vague and not the healthiest approach to wellness.
+If I were to take a look at my resolutions and health goals from my pre-kid days, they were about as basic as they come.
+You know the list I’m talking about: Lose some weight, exercise more, eat healthier.
+Not only is it basic, but it’s also vague and not the healthiest approach to wellness.

-As the mom of two little ones (9 months and 2.5 years), my health goals couldn’t look more different.
+As the mom of two toddlers, my health goals couldn’t look more different.
 Being healthy for myself and modeling healthy behaviors for my family is super important to me, but health no longer presents itself to me as being “skinny” or working out as much as possible.
-It’s taken on a new meaning because I’ve learned that healthy doesn’t have a specific weight or workout intensity level attached to it.
+It’s taken on new meaning because I’ve learned that healthy doesn’t have a specific weight or workout intensity level attached to it.
 My health goals have also shifted because as a mom, my available time and priorities have changed.

 So training for a marathon isn’t on my to-do list—and neither is losing the remaining baby weight that’s still hanging around.
-In order for me to be successful with my goals during this season of life, my goals can and should be small and attainable.
-As a health coach, personal trainer, and mom, I know that small changes mean a big impact on overall well-being and happiness.
+In order for me to be successful with my goals during this season of life, those goals can and should be small and attainable.
+As a health coach, personal trainer, and mom, I know that small changes make a big impact on overall wellbeing and happiness.

-My health goals for 2022 might seem unimpressive to some.
+My health goals for 2023 might seem unimpressive to some.
 In fact, they’d seem downright silly to my 20-something self.
-My younger kid-free self did many of these things without having to think about it.
-But my 30-something-year-old self is different in so many ways.
-And these little goals have actually been a challenge for me, especially since welcoming my second baby.
+My younger kid-free self did many of these things without having to think about them.
+But my 30-something self is different in so many ways, and these little goals have actually been a challenge for me, especially since welcoming my second child.

 Spend time outside each day

 There are a lot of excuses for not getting outside.
-Sometimes it’s cold and will require a long prep session getting the kids bundled up.
-It just seems easier to hunker down under a blanket and watch Encanto again.
-But I know the benefits of being outside for both my own well-being and for my children’s.
-I don’t want us to stay inside because it’s easier.
+Sometimes it’s cold and requires a long prep session getting the kids bundled up.
+It just seems easier to hunker down under a blanket and read a book to my kids.
+But I know the benefits of being outside for my own wellbeing and for my children’s, and I don’t want us to stay inside because it’s easier.

 It might not seem like much, but my goal is to spend at least some time outside every day, whether it’s a solo walk to clear my head or playing in the snow with my kids.